clusterpedia-io/website/content/en/docs/usage/sync-resources.md

 ---
-title: "Synchronize cluster resources"
+title: "Synchronize Cluster Resources"
 weight: 2
 ---

 The main function of Clusterpedia is to provide complex search for resources in multiple clusters.

-Clusterpedia uses the `PediaCluster` resource to specify which resources in the cluster need to support complex search, and synchronizes these resources onto the `storage component` via `storage layer` in real time.
+Clusterpedia uses the `PediaCluster` resource to specify which resources in the cluster need to support complex search, and synchronizes these resources onto the `Storage Component` via `Storage Layer` in real time.
 ```yaml
 # example
 apiVersion: clusters.clusterpedia.io/v1alpha1